emann615/LetsDefendAlerts/SOC 165 Possible SQL Injection Payload Detected.md

 * The IP was reported 15,152 times, but the Confidence of Abuse is 0%.

 Next, I searched 167.99.169.17 in Cisco Talos IP & Domain Reputation Center
-* It shows the IP reputation as Neutral
+* It shows the IP reputation as Neutral.

 Since Abuse IPDB and Cisco Talos were inconclusive, I checked the reputation of source IP address (167.99.169.17) in VirusTotal.
 - VirusTotal shows that 9 vendors identified the IP address as malicious.